MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 printfn "Optima: Simple Workload Time is minimized when the input is %A at %A seconds" optima.Optima.X optima.Optima.Y
 ```

-The result was: ``Optima: Simple Workload Time is minimized when the input is 1.362725451 at 0.209 seconds``
+The result was: ``Optima: Simple Workload Time is minimized when the input is 1.032064128 at 0.151 seconds``.

 A gif of the algorithm is: